node-red/node-red.github.io/docs/creating-nodes/appearance.md

 #### Palette label

 By default, the node's type is used as its label within the palette.
-The `paletteLabel` can be used to override this.
+The `paletteLabel` property can be used to override this.

 As with `label`, this property can be either a string or a function.
 If it is a function, it is evaluated once when the node is added to the palette.